Apprentice & trainee pay rates

 Apprentices and trainees are employees who have a formal training contract with their employer.
 Special rates and conditions apply to these employees.

-Use our Pay Calculator to calculate pay rates for all apprentices including:
+Use our Pay and Conditions Tool to calculate pay rates for all apprentices including:

 - adult apprentices (an apprentice who is 21 years or older when they start their apprenticeship)